sp-ace5/sp-ace5/README.md

 # About me
-Highly skilled IT professional with extensive experience in programming, ranging from front-end to back-end development that is looking for an opportunity to use my knowledge and experience to help grow your company.
+Highly skilled IT professional with extensive experience in programming, ranging from front-end to back-end development.
 Proficient in Windows and Linux administration (Terminals) and able to effectively manage and maintain complex systems.
-Strong problem-solving skills and a proven ability to work independently as well as part of a team.
 Committed to staying current with the latest industry trends and best practices.
 Tremendous knowledge of peripherals and maintenance of computers.
-Skillful at training others using a vast range of products and software.
-Have background in customer service, computers and manual labor.
-Organized and diligent, with interpersonal communication skills.

 # Technologies used